 - Sharma PV and Vijnana D: Chaukambha Bharati Academy, Varanasi, Edition Reprint, Vol. 2, 2009; 221.

 - Anonymous: The Ayurvedic Formulary of India.
-Depart-ment of Indian Systems of Medicine and Homoeopathy, Ministry of Health and Family Welfare, Government of India, Edition 2nd revised, Vol. 1, 2003; 1-488.
+Department of Indian Systems of Medicine and Homoeopathy, Ministry of Health and Family Welfare, Govt. of India, Edition 2nd revised, Vol. 1, 2003; 1-488.

 - Trease GE and Evans WC: Pharmacognosy.
 Elsevier Publications, Edition 15th, 2008; 513-548.

 - Anonymous: Quality Control Methods for Medicinal Plant Materials, World Health Organization (WHO), Geneva, 1998; 1-37.